Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Results

 We next consider \emph{multi-input} operator-learning problems, where the input consists of multiple function-valued components.
 These include a source-driven Poisson--Boltzmann equation and a coupled Poisson--Nernst--Planck system.

 Table~\ref{tab:baseline_multi} presents the performance on these multi-input tasks.
 LNF-NO naturally accommodates multi-function inputs through independent encoders and a shared operator core.
-As reported in the table, for the source-driven PB equation, LNF-NO outperforms both DeepONet and FNO in accuracy ($1.91\times 10^{-2}$ vs.\ $3.71\times 10^{-2}$ for FNO) while being approximately $6\times$ faster than FNO.
-For the coupled PNP system, LNF-NO achieves accuracy comparable to FNO ($2.40\times 10^{-2}$ vs.\ $2.21\times 10^{-2}$) and remains substantially more efficient than DeepONet.
+For the source-driven PB equation, LNF-NO attains the best accuracy among the compared models ($1.47\times 10^{-2}$) while requiring substantially less training time than FNO, UNO, and Transolver.
+For the coupled PNP system, the lowest error is achieved by Transolver, whereas LNF-NO remains competitive in accuracy and offers a clear advantage in training efficiency.